selinaerhabor/oystercard/README.md

 - [x] Write down the line number of the error
 - [x] Use the Ruby Documentation to find out what the error means
 - [x] Suggest one way of solving the error

+## Chapter 4
+- [x] Write up a plan for how you will interact with your code and manually test in IRB.
+- [x] Create a unit test for the `Oystercard` class
+- [x] Write a failing test that checks that a new card has a `balance`
+- [ ] Write code that will make this test pass
+- [ ] Now refactor by setting the balance in initialize using an instance variable
+- [ ] Remove the balance method entirely and replace with an attr_reader